Xilinx/video-sdk/docs/include/c_apis/xrm_api.rst

 The XRM library includes a daemon, a command line tool and a C application programming interface (API).
 Using the library API, external applications can communicate with the XRM daemon and perform actions such as reserving, allocating and releasing resources; calculating resource load and max capacity.

-More details on the XRM command line tool (xrmadm) and the XRM daemon (xrmd) can be found in the :ref:`xrmadm and xrmd Commands <xrmadm-and-xrmd-commands>` section of the documentation.
+More details on the XRM command line tool (xrmadm) and the XRM daemon (xrmd) can be found in the :ref:`XRM Reference Guide <xrm-reference>` section of the documentation.

 The XRM C APIs are defined in :file:`xrm.h`.
 The detailed description of these APIs can be found in the `XRM documentation <https://xilinx.github.io/XRM/lib.html>`_.

-Applications integrating the Xilinx Video SDK plugins (such as the 4 example XMA Apps included in this repository) must use the XRM APIs for two kinds of tasks:
+Applications integrating the |SDK| plugins (such as the 4 example XMA Apps included in this repository) must use the XRM APIs for two kinds of tasks:

 - Device ID selection (required for XMA initialization)
 - Resource allocation (required for XMA session creation)